Skip to main content

 In Nagasaki, 1964, the death of a yakuza leader sets his orphaned son Kikuo on a fateful course.
 Adopted by a famous Kabuki actor, Kikuo finds both a kindred spirit and intense rival in the actor’s other son, Shunsuke, as both children dedicate themselves to mastering this traditional form of theatre.
-Over the course of five decades, Kikuo (played in adulthood by Ryu Yoshizawa, who spent a year studying Kabuki for the role) and Shunsuke (Ryusei Yokohama) ascend to Japan’s grandest stages while perfecting the craft of onnagata (men playing women on stage) — but only one of them can be ordained ningen kokuho (“national treasure”).
+Over the course of five decades, Kikuo (played in adulthood by Ryu Yoshizawa, who spent a year studying Kabuki for the role) and Shunsuke (Ryusei Yokohama) ascend to Japan’s grandest stages while perfecting the craft of onnagata (men playing women on stage)—but only one of them can be ordained ningen kokuho (“national treasure”).

-Currently breaking Japanese box office records, Kokuho is an epic film and passion project 15 years in the making for its director, Lee Sang-il.
+Currently breaking Japanese box office records, Kokuho is an epic film and passion project 15 years in the making for its director, Sang-il Lee.
 Lee’s love for Kabuki is evident in the film’s resplendent visuals, from the immaculate set design and impeccable costumes to the precision of its mesmerizing Kabuki performances.
 Monumental in its ambition and intricate in its dynamics, Kokuho is a work to be treasured.

 Media Partner